MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementVirtualEndpointReport.md

 ### -ExportJobs
 The export jobs created for downloading reports.
-To construct, please use Get-Help -Online and see NOTES section for EXPORTJOBS properties and create a hash table.
+To construct, see NOTES section for EXPORTJOBS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphCloudPcExportJob[]